fajri-yanti/one-week-one-project/README.md

 # one-week-one-project

 ## objective
-This repository is dedicated to tracking my progress on weekly projects, building consistency in coding, sparking my curiosity, and perhaps letting go of the past.
+This repository is dedicated to tracking my progress on weekly projects, building consistency in coding, and sparking my curiosity
 ---

 ## Table of Contents